pr8kerl/cloudwatcher/README.md

 # cloudwatcher

-Pull down cloudwatcher stats and save to graphite
+Pull down AWS Cloudwatch stats and save to graphite.

 Very basic - don't use yet